Admissions FAQs

 While the specifics of each program vary, all full-time programs provide intensive, hands-on training in a structured environment with a focus on practical projects.
 Each project builds on previous learned skills and requires students to solve increasingly complex problems.
 This method encourages students to systematically develop their hand skills, understanding of tools, materials, and processes.

-Classes in most programs meet Monday-Friday; the specific meeting time depends on the program.
-Please view the individual program pages for information on class days and hours.
-Bench rooms and workshops are often open after instruction hours and during some weekend hours for independent work.
+Classes in most programs meet Monday-Friday; the specific meeting time depends on the program—see below.
+Please view the individual program pages for more detailed information.

 Students are graded as follows: